Sitata/docs/docs/guides/how_to/embedded-insurance/insure-quote.md

 The following are the key components of a product quote from Sitata.

+For full documentation about a Product Quote, [click here.](http://localhost:3000/api#tag/Product-Quote)

 | Attribute | Type | Description |
 | --------- | ---- | ----------- |
 | cost | Integer | Cost is the price in the smallest unit. e.g. pence for GBP